kmkolasinski/fast-ivf/README.md

 distances, indices = index.search(test_embeddings, k=100)

 # compute exact scores for top 100 results, this is slower but more accurate
 distances, indices = index.search(test_embeddings, k=100, rescore=True)

+# calibrate scores by fitting a linear regression model to N=20 exact scores, if -1 then all scores are exactly computed
+index.rescore_num_samples = 20
+distances, indices = index.search(test_embeddings, k=100, rescore=True)

 ```